kgereb/churn-analysis/README.md

 # Risk profiling for customer churn

-In this project I downloaded a customer churn dataset using the Kaggle API, applied some data transformation, and used a linear regression model to calculate the churn risk of customers.
+In this project I downloaded a customer churn dataset from Kaggle, applied some data transformation, and used a linear regression model to calculate the churn risk of customers.

+The dataset is from: https://www.kaggle.com/shrutimechlearn/churn-modelling

 ## Python environment

-A Python 3.8.0 virtual environment was created for this project.
+A Python 3.7.4 virtual environment was created for this project.
 The corresponding packages can be found in the requirements.txt file.

+pip install requirements.text